Oklahoma Court Records

 Punishment for persons convicted of DUI in Oklahoma includes one or a combination of fines, license revocation, installation of an ignition interlock device on vehicles owned or registered in the offender’s name, community service, and jail time.
 First-time offenders will use the interlock device for about one and a half years, second-time offenders for four years, and any subsequent convictions will have the device for five years.

 License revocation is another penalty for impaired driving offenses, which is possible if an impaired driver fails or refuses a breath test at the point of arrest.
-Nevertheless, the driver can challenge this in an administrative ruling, but, if futile, the license will be suspended for at least six months.
+Nevertheless, the driver can challenge this in an administrative ruling, but, if futile, the license may be suspended for at least six months.

 Prison sentencing occurs after a trial.
 First-time DUI felons can expect one to five years of jail time, fines of about $2,500, and one year revocation of a license if the license was previously revoked within the last decade.
 Second and subsequent charges carry jail time ranging from one to ten years, about $5,000 for fines, and automatic revocation of license for three or more years if the previous license revocation has occurred two or more times in the past decade.